hash-bash/hash-bash/README.md

 ### Hi there, How is it going? 👋🏻
 ## I'm Saurabh, a Developer, Student, Adventurer and Tech-Enthusiast
- - I am pursuing my Bachelor's degree in Computer Engineering at the `Army Institute of Technology, Pune`
+ - I am Bachelor of Engineering graduate in Computer Engineering at the `Army Institute of Technology, Pune`
  - I’m currently exploring the `Web Development` frameworks (MERN Stack)
  - I’m looking to collaborate with other content creators
  - 2021 Goals: Contribute more to Open Source projects